sfc-gh-cleblanc/CoCoDestopHOL/README.md

 **Part 1: Without a hook (the problem)**

-1. In the Agent chat, ask CoCo to create a view in the retail database:
+1. In the session prompt, ask CoCo to create a view in the retail database:
    > "Create a view called `[YOUR_INITIALS]_daily_revenue` in `RETAIL_DB.SALES` that shows total revenue per store per day from DAILY_TRANSACTIONS"

    CoCo will generate and execute something like: